What Can We Learn from a Semiparametric Factor Analysis of Item Responses and Response Time? An Illustration with the PISA 2015 Data: Introduction

-Fortunately, the major components of a semiparametric simple-structure factor analysis have been readily developed in the existing literature.
-They are \begin{enumerate} \item a semiparametric (unidimensional) IRT model for dichotomous and polytomous responses \citep{AbrahamowiczRamsay1992, RossiEtAl2002}; \item a semiparametric (unidimensional) factor model for continuous log-RT variables \citep{LiuWang2022} \item a nonparametric density estimator for ability and speed/slowness with fixed marginals \citep{KauermannEtAl2013, DouEtAl2021}. \end{enumerate} In the current paper, we propose to simultaneously estimate the above three components by penalized maximum likelihood (PML).
 By retrospectively analyzing a set of mathematics testing data from the 2015 Programme for International Student Assessment \citep[PISA;][]{OECD2016}, we revisit the following research questions that have only been partially answered previously through parametric simple-structure models: \begin{enumerate} \item Is a simple factor structure sufficient for a joint analysis of item response and RT? \item How strong are math ability and general processing speed associated in the population of respondents? \item To what extent can processing speed improve the precision in ability estimates under a simple-structure model? \end{enumerate} It is worth mentioning that the data set was previously analyzed by \citet{ZhanEtAl2018} using a variant of \citeauthor{vanderLinden2007}'s \citeyearpar{vanderLinden2007} simple-structure model with testlet effects: A higher-order cognitive diagnostics model with testlet effects was used for item responses, a linear-normal factor model was used for log-transformed RT, and the (higher-order) ability and speed factors were assumed to be bivariate normal. \citet{ZhanEtAl2018} reported an estimated inter-factor correlation of $-0.2$ and hence concluded that the association between speed and ability is weak.
-We are particularly interested in whether their conclusion stands after dismissing inessential parametric assumptions other than the simple factor structure.
+We are particularly interested in whether their conclusion stands after abandoning inessential parametric assumptions other than the simple factor structure.